 Instructions

-- Pour the batter and bake – Pour the smooth batter into the hot skillet, then return it to the oven.
-Bake at 425°F for 15-20 minutes, then reduce the oven temperature to 300°F and bake an additional 5–10 minutes until the top is lightly golden.
+- Pour the batter and bake – Pour the rested batter into the hot buttered skillet immediately and return it to the oven as quickly as possible.
+Bake at 425°F for 15 to 20 minutes until the edges are climbing high and turning golden, then reduce the oven temperature to 300°F without opening the door and bake for an additional 5 to 10 minutes until the top is lightly golden and the center looks just set.

 Video